esper-io/console_docs/docs/user-management/README.md

-You could go back to the console by selecting the ‘Go back to Console’ link on the top left corner.
+You could go back to the Console by selecting the ‘Go back to Console’ link on the top left corner.